If you’re visiting Duluth from the Twin Cities, you don’t just hop on I-35 South to go home. That’s for amateurs.

 “I read it on the receipt,” I said.

-A really creepy teacher once professed that nothing is so sweet to an individual as the sound of his or her name.
+A really creepy teacher once taught me nothing is so sweet to an individual as the sound of his or her name.
 Despite his penchant for flowery button-ups and calling females “vivacious”, I took his signature lesson to heart.
 Most of the time, people appreciate it; other times, well, this.
 She took my signed receipt with one hand, and probably took her other hand off the 9 and 1 buttons of the telephone.
+This isn’t how you build a rapport.

 Hugo’s Club Sub, size large, is an elephantine delight carting every household fixing onto one sandwich as if done on a dare.
-They don’t have a website so I can’t list the toppings exactly, but they include: ham, turkey, roast beef, lettuce, tomato, mayonnaise, pickles, onions, 2-3 types of cheese, and bacon if you pay extra.
-A reasonable human being would get 4-5 meals out of this; people like me, who are … er, not as reasonable, get two or three.
-Without bacon, a club sub runs in the neighborhood of $14.
-Bacon hikes it to $17.
+Toppings include, but are not limited to: ham, turkey, roast beef, lettuce, tomato, mayonnaise, pickles, onions, 2-3 types of cheese, and bacon if you pay extra.
+A reasonable human being would get 4-5 meals out of this; my type gets two or three.
+Without bacon, a club sub runs $14.
+Bacon hikes it up around $17.